kuma35/thinking-forth-jp/sphinx/chapter2.rst

 Pick any two!

-As observes, you don’t know completely what you’re doing till you’ve done it once.
+As Starling observes, you don’t know completely what you’re doing till you’ve done it once.
 In my own experience, the best way to write an application is to write it twice.
 Throw away the first version and chalk it up to experience.

-is Senior Technical Staff in the IBM Federal Systems Division, Oswego, New York:
+Peter Kogge is Senior Technical Staff in the IBM Federal Systems Division, Oswego, New York:

 One of the key advantages I find in Forth is that it allows me to very quickly prototype an application without all the bells and whistles, and